ImperialOctopus/worlds-to-follow/docs/03-arts/03-control.md

 speed="enhancement"
 title="Diadem"
 subtitle="Spell enhancement">
 When you cast Revoke Will, you do not need to concentrate.
-The spell is immediately _traced_ into the affected creature, without rendering the creature helpless.
-It does not count against its maximum number of _traces_, and its cost is zero.
+The spell is immediately traced into the affected creature, without rendering the creature helpless.
+It does not count against its maximum number of traces, and its cost is zero.
 </AbilityCard>

 ## Enchant